-The University of Scranton wants to help as many qualified students as possible to complete a college education.
+The University of Scranton strives to help as many qualified students as possible to complete their college degree.
 The University participates in all the federal, state and institutional programs.
-Specific details and policies regarding eligibility for any source of financial aid may be viewed in the Comprehensive Guide to Financial Aid or by contacting the Financial Aid Office.
-You will be responsible for understanding these policies with regard to your financial aid.
+Additional information on types of Financial Assistance, student employment, the Royal Financial Wellness program, and more can be found on the Financial Aid website.